Simulation of Lindblad equations for quarkonium in the quark-gluon plasma: Numerical simulation

-Note that the short distance behavior of $U(r)$ in \eqref{eq:UG_model} takes the form of \eqref{eq:U_smallr} only up to $U_0$, but the difference is subleading in $r\to 0$.
-The simulation is mostly done with $T=0.1 M$.
+The simulation is mostly done with $T=0.1 M$, which is $T\approx 0.48 {\rm GeV}$ for bottomonium.
 The simulation is performed by the Quantum State Diffusion (QSD) method \cite{gisin1992quantum}, which gives an algorithm to sample random wave functions evolving according to the nonlinear stochastic Schr\"odinger equation.
+Its stochastic evolution equation can be written in terms of the Lindblad operators as summarized in the Appendix \ref{app:QSD}.
 In our simulation, we sampled thousands of random wave functions.
 For specific forms of the QSD equations, see \cite{MiuraThesisOsakaU}.
 The numerical cost to evolve one sample increases with the square of the lattice points $\sim N_x^2$ because the number of the Lindblad operators is $\sim N_x$.
 On the contrary, the dipole approximation reduces the number of the Lindblad operators to $\mathcal O(1)$ and the numerical cost increases only linearly with $N_x$.

 The system is prepared on a one-dimensional lattice with $N_x=255$ points with $\Delta x=1/M$ and the wave functions satisfy the periodic boundary condition.
 The origin $x=0$ is located at the center (the 128th lattice point) and the singular behavior of $U(r)\sim -\alpha/r$ is tamed by a cutoff $1/|x|\to 1/\sqrt{x^2+x_c^2}\equiv 1/|x|_{\rm reg}$ with $x_c=1/M$.
 Two different initial conditions (ICs) are adopted,